-Travelling by bus to Penang Island can be done from just about anywhere on Peninsular Malaysia, with hundreds of buses a day coming from all destinations to either Butterworth bus station on the mainland, or KOMTAR and Sungai Nibong bus station on Penang Island.
+Travelling by bus to Penang Island can be done from just about anywhere on Peninsular Malaysia, with hundreds of buses a day coming from all destinations to either Butterworth bus station on the mainland (now Penang Sentral), or KOMTAR and Sungai Nibong bus station on Penang Island.

 If you have the choice and are planning to arrive well before midnight to catch the last Penang Island ferry, then Butterworth bus station is my first choice of arrival point in Penang - Read on to find out why?

 For buses from Singapore, Hat Yai in Thailand and all destinations within Peninsular Malaysia, you can now book your bus tickets online.

 As a tourist there is no reason to get a bus to Penang to this bus station on Penang Island, because it is quite a long way from the old part of Georgetown, where most visitors will be heading to, to find accommodation.

 If you do end up here, you will have to go out onto the main road and catch a local island bus to KOMTAR, then on towards the Jetty to find a hotel, or pay for an expensive taxi, which will probably cost just as much as the fare you just paid for your bus to Penang!

 There are a number of long distance buses that depart from KOMTAR, but less and less now arrive here and most now terminate at Sungai Nibong bus terminal.

 KOMTAR is just on the edge of the old part of the city, where you can then catch a bus or walk along Penang Road for about 10 minutes, where you will find many of the upmarket hotels, as well as a few budget hotels.

 This is my number one point of entry to get to Penang Island and for someone who has never been to Penang before, the easiest way to get orientated.